syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Customization.md

 ![](TreeMapLevels_images/Unicolor.png)

-### Range Color Mapping
+### RangeColorMapping

-You can group the leaf nodes based on the range of the data’s color values.
-You can set a unique color for every ranges.
-To achieve this, specify the [`To`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.Range~To.html) and [`From`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.Range~From.html) values as range bound and `Color` value to fill the leaf nodes of the particular range, through the `RangeColorMapping` property of the tree map.
-You must specify value to the ColorValuePath since ranges `From` and `To` will be based on the underbound value of the [`ColorValuePath`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~ColorValuePath.html).
+You can group the leaf nodes based on the range of color values of data.
+You can set a unique color for every range.
+To achieve this, specify the [`To`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.Range~To.html) and [`From`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.Range~From.html) values as range bound, and specify the `Color` value to fill the leaf nodes of particular range using the `RangeColorMapping` property of TreeMap.
+You must specify value to ColorValuePath since the ranges `From` and `To` depend on the underbound value of [`ColorValuePath`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~ColorValuePath.html).

 {% tabs %}